ripped-rooster/Terraform-Associate-Notes/README.md

 | Tuple    | A sequence of values of different types | `tuple([string, number])` |

 - Worth noting with a list, that if you request an item in the list that is higher than the number of items in the list (i.e. value = element(var.users, 4)) when there are only 3 items in the list, it won't throw an error, instead it will be like it keeps wrapping round the list
+- To get the value from a map, it is the same syntax as a list, square brackets - i.e. var.ami_map["us-east-1"]

 ## Outputs

 - Output variables display values in the shell after running `terraform apply`.
 - Output values act like return values you want to track after a successful Terraform deployment.
+- Use of `depends_on` - sometimes dependencies exist that Terraform is unable to implicitly detect from a value expression for an output value.
+In these situations, you can define more explicit dependencies using the depends_on parameter.

 ## Terraform Provisioners